Identification of different types of high-frequency defects in superconducting qubits: Introduction

-Extensive studies in recent decades have identified major noise sources in superconducting qubits, including parasitic two-level-system (TLS) defects~\cite{Simmonds2004,Martinis2005,Martin2005,Lupascu2009,Grabovskij2012,Wang2015a,Klimov2018,Burnett2019,Muller2019,Lisenfeld2019,Bilmes2020,Bilmes2021,Andersson2021,bilmes2021probing}, quasiparticle noise~\cite{Yamamoto2006,Gustavsson2016,Hosseinkhani2017,Riwar2019,Vepsaelaeinen2020,Cardani2021,rafferty2021spurious,martinis2021saving,Wilen2021,mcewen2021resolving,mannila2021superconductor}, and, for flux-tunable qubits, a $1/f$ magnetic flux noise~\cite{Wang2015,Kumar2016}.
+Extensive studies in recent decades have identified major noise sources in superconducting qubits, including parasitic two-level-system (TLS) defects~\cite{Simmonds2004,Martinis2005,Martin2005,Lupascu2009,Grabovskij2012,Barends2013,Wang2015a,Klimov2018,Burnett2019,Muller2019,Lisenfeld2016, Lisenfeld2019,Bilmes2020,Bilmes2021,Andersson2021,bilmes2022}, quasiparticle noise~\cite{Yamamoto2006,Gustavsson2016,Hosseinkhani2017,Riwar2019,Vepsaelaeinen2020,Cardani2021,rafferty2021spurious,martinis2021,Wilen2021,mcewen2022,mannila2022}, and, for flux-tunable qubits, a $1/f$ magnetic flux noise~\cite{Wang2015,Kumar2016}.
 In this paper, we focus on TLS defects: defects of different microscopic nature that can be modeled as two-level quantum systems, such as tunneling atoms, dangling electronic bonds, impurity atoms, and trapped charge states~\cite{Muller2019}.
-TLS defects are ubiquitous in the current generation of superconducting qubits: in the most commonly used method of Josephson junction fabrication, a junction tunnel barrier consists of an amorphous layer of aluminum oxide that hosts a large number of TLS defects~\cite{Muller2019,bilmes2021probing}.
+TLS defects are ubiquitous in the current generation of superconducting qubits: in the most commonly used method of Josephson junction fabrication, a junction tunnel barrier is formed of an amorphous layer of aluminum oxide that hosts a large number of TLS defects~\cite{Muller2019,bilmes2022}.
 Besides, the microwave absorption due to TLS defects formed in various oxide layers is one of the major mechanisms limiting Q-factors of microwave superconducting resonators~\cite{Goetz2016,Altoe2020}, including superconducting 3D cavities which are used for quantum memory applications and bosonic quantum computing~\cite{Kudra2020,Romanenko2020,heidler2021observing}.
 Normally, it is assumed that the qubit-defect interaction is caused by an electric-field coupling between an electric dipole associated with a charge TLS defect and a microwave electric field generated across a Josephson junction~\cite{Martinis2005}.
-The standard techniques to study high-frequency TLS defects in superconducting qubits are based on matching the frequencies of qubit and defect transitions either by adjusting the qubit frequency with an applied magnetic flux~\cite{Simmonds2004,Martinis2005,Lupascu2009,Lisenfeld2010,Gustavsson2012} or changing the defect frequency with an external electrical field or an applied mechanical strain~\cite{Grabovskij2012,Lisenfeld2019,Bilmes2020,Bilmes2021}.
-Parameters of a TLS defect are then extracted from the splitting of an avoided crossing observed in the qubit spectrum~\cite{Simmonds2004,Martinis2005}, the qubit response to a Rabi drive~\cite{Lisenfeld2010}, or measurements of energy-relaxation times~\cite{Lisenfeld2019,Bilmes2020,Bilmes2021}.
-However, the standard methods of TLS defect spectroscopy based on the qubit frequency tuning are not suitable for fixed-frequency qubits, such as fixed-frequency transmons.